 Starting salaries vary but can be in the region of £20,000 to £26,000.

-Using the performing arts, it's your job to create a safe environment in which you and your patients can explore and address a range of personal and social difficulties.
-You'll use interventions such as puppetry, role play and storytelling to help both children and adults express issues in a way that's easier than talking about them directly.
+Using the performing arts, it's your job to create a safe environment in which patients can explore and address a range of personal and social difficulties.
+You'll use puppetry, role play and storytelling to help both children and adults express issues in a way that's easier than talking about them directly.

-If you join the NHS once qualified you're likely to be employed at Band 6, where salaries range from £28,050 to £36,644.
+If you join the NHS once qualified you're likely to be employed at Band 6, where salaries start from £28,050.
 Find out more about becoming a dramatherapist.

 Drug and alcohol worker

-Your aim is to help people tackle their drug and alcohol addiction.
-You'll assist clients in accessing counselling, healthcare and education and will work irregular and unsocial hours, due to the on-call nature of the job.
+Helping people to tackle their drug and alcohol addiction, you'll assist clients in accessing counselling, healthcare and education and work irregular and unsocial hours, due to the on-call nature of the job.

-Working with children and young people between the ages of 10 and 19 you'll help solve problems that hinder their successful learning and participation in school and other activities.
-These problems can include a range of emotional and social problems or learning difficulties.
+Working with children and young people you'll help solve problems that hinder their successful learning and participation in school and other activities.
 You will work in a variety of ways including observations, interviews and assessments and offer a range of appropriate interventions, such as learning programmes and collaborative work with teachers or parents.

 A further aspect to the job is research and advising on educational provisions and policies.